 The answer to this question is absolutely yes.
 If you can access the internet from your phone, you can complete defensive driving on it as well.
 You should pick carefully, however.
-Just as there are many web-sites that haven’t bothered to make themselves mobile-friendly, there are defensive driving companies that haven’t modernized their courses, either.
-There are several companies that make defensive driving easy to do on your phone.
-One has even developed its course into an app.
-To save yourself some frustration, be sure to find out about the mobile-friendliness of a course before you choose it.
+Just as many websites haven’t bothered to make themselves mobile-friendly, there are defensive driving companies that haven’t modernized their courses, either.
+On the other hand, several companies make defensive driving easy to do on your phone.
+One has even developed its course into a podcast app.
+So, to save yourself some frustration, be sure to find out about the mobile-friendliness of a course before you choose it.

 Whether you’re taking defensive driving for ticket dismissal, insurance savings, or for the heck of it, simply getting it done isn’t all there is to it.
 Keep reading to see some other things to consider during the process.